 Although he had every intention of becoming a civil rights lawyer when he enrolled at Morehouse College in Atlanta, Georgia, a deep inward drive propelled him into the ministry.
 After serving in the armed forces, he graduated from Morehouse in 1949 and went on to graduate from New York's Colgate Rochester Divinity School in 1952.
 He received his Doctor of Ministry Degree from the Colgate Rochester/Bexley Hall/Crozier Theological Seminaries (Rochester) in 1975.
 His book, Church Administration in the Black Perspective (co-authored with Floyd Massey) has gone through numerous printings.

 Mt.
 Zion Becomes a Major Force in the Community

 Before assuming the pastorate at Mount Zion, Reverend McKinney served as pastor of Olney Street Baptist Church in Providence, R.I.
-When he arrived in Seattle, the congregation at the church at 19th Avenue and E Madison Street numbered 800.
-Forty years later, as a result of his leadership, the church had more than 2500 members, making it the largest black congregation in the state, a church where political candidates have found it compelling to make a stop.
+When he arrived in Seattle, the congregation of the church at 19th Avenue and E Madison Street in the Central Area numbered 800.
+Forty years later, as a result of his leadership, the church had more than 2,500 members, making it the largest black congregation in the state, a church where political candidates often found it compelling to make a stop.
 Thousands of people have been fed, clothed, counseled, and educated within the walls of the Mount Zion Baptist Church.